1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/GrassLand System.md

  - Only 2-3 years of clover with other plants
  - Promised: 100 to 160 centners per  hectare yields of wheat[^5]
  - Followed by Lyashchenko[^6]
- - Exaggerated the role of soil structure in retention of mosture and
+ - Exaggerated the role of soil structure in retention of moisture and exaggerated roe of perennial grasses in soil texture[^7]

 [^1]:“It may be appropriate to give some examples of the  methods whereby Vil’yams’ supporters attempted, in 1935—  1937, to force nationwide acceptance of the grassland system,  although it was never subjected to experimental tests before  or after its adoption”  (Medvedev and Lerner, p.
 87)